truemagic-coder/solana-agent-kit/README.md

 * sonar-pro: Enhanced search capabilities
 * sonar-reasoning-pro: Advanced reasoning with search
 * sonar-reasoning: Basic reasoning with search

+**Notes**
+* The sonar reasoning models will output their reasoning in the text or audio for Solana Agent which is bad.

 ## 🧩 Plugin Development
 Want to add your own plugins to Solana Agent Kit?
 Follow these guidelines: